ThiagoPanini/terraglue/docs/mkdocs/demos/production-mode.md

 So, let's start customizing terraglue by setting some IAM variables to guide how the module will handle the IAM role needed to be assumed by the Glue job.

-The module has some variables to help users to set this configuration and those can be found [in this link](../variables/variables.md#iam-configuration).

 For this demo, let's set the following configurations:

 - Inform terraglue that we want to create an IAM role in this project